mstksg/inCode/copy/entries/interpreters.md

 #### GADT Property

-The GADT-ness of `Mem` (and `Com`) works to enforce that the "results" that each primitive expects is the result that we give.
+Again, the GADT-ness of `Mem` (and `Com`) works to enforce that the "results" that each primitive expects is the result that we give.

 For example, `MGet 'c' :: Mem Int` requires us to return `m Int`.
 This is what `use` gives us.  `MSet 'c' 3 :: Mem ()` requires us to return `m ()`, which is what `(.=)`